github/sonic-pi-challenge/README.md

 play 45
 ```

-Of course, you might want to embelish your riff by using `use_synth` to
+Of course, you might want to embellish your riff by using `use_synth` to
 change the synthesiser, use the `release:` opt to change the length of
 each note, use randomisation to choose one of a set of notes: `[45, 52, 64, 71].choose`,
 [bring in samples](https://sonic-pi.net/tutorial#section-3),
 [use FX blocks](https://sonic-pi.net/tutorial#section-6) and anything
 else you find fun.
-If it's included in the Sonic Pi tutorial then its
+If it's included in the Sonic Pi tutorial then it's
 fine to use it in your submission.

 So experiment and play!